ThinkDataEd/student/docs/unit1/campaign1.md

 <img src="../../img/1c104.png" width="420" />

-Assign 1 point for each snack.

-Discuss data collection issues.
-What makes it hard?
-Does this affect the quality of data?
-What sort of snacks are you less likely to enter?

 ###**5.
 Technical Analysis:**
-Students will use the Dashboard and Plot App.
+You will use the Dashboard and Plot App to analyze the data.

 ###**6.
 Guiding Questions:**
 a.
 At what time of day do we eat the healthiest snacks?